Turning your existing web app into a PWA

 </script>

 The first event your service worker will be listening to is ‘install’, which is the first thing it does after it’s been registered.
-Here is where you’ll create a cache in the browser and store all the static files, allowing your app to run offline.
+Here is where you’ll create a cache in the browser and store all the static files, allowing you to run the web app offline.

 const cacheName = "myOfflineCache";